 Constant Heat Sealers

-Constant heat bag sealers are usually used for laminated materials made up of multiple layers of thermoplastic film.
+Constant foil bag sealers are usually used for laminated materials made up of multiple layers of thermoplastic film.

 These can have different mechanical properties and melting points depending on the construction.